 1. Editor's Pick: Retevis RT21 Walkie Talkie Kit

 Spending a small fortune on an off-road walkie talkie kit is cool and all, but have you seen the Retevis RT21 Walkie Talkie Kit?
-We’ll be seeing more from this manufacturer later on this page, but the RT21 kit makes our Editors Choice designation for its stellar owner reviews, highly affordable pricing, and the fact that this kit includes four handsets — each with its own charger, and a remote hands-free mic and earpiece.
+We’ll be seeing more from this manufacturer later on this page, but the RT21 kit makes our Editors Choice designation on our list of the best walkie talkies for its stellar owner reviews, highly affordable pricing, and the fact that this kit includes four handsets — each with its own charger, and a remote hands-free mic and earpiece.

 Compact sizing and a low-profile design makes the Retevis RT21 Walkie Talkies highly portable and easy to bring along for any voyage and operation is dead simple: just take the units out of the box, charge them up, turn them on, and get talking.
 A good warranty and 30-day return policy make this an easy kit to try in your specific conditions to ensure adequate performance.
 Rugged construction and dust-proofing ensure a long and worry-free life, even in harsh conditions.

 With the Retevis RT21 Walkie Talkie Kit, off-roaders get four handsets and all the goodies, backed by confidence to spare, and all for a highly compelling price.
 Owner reviews are among the highest on the page, too.

 2. Best Splurge: Rugged Radios Offroad-VX Off Road Racing Driver & Spotter Kit

 If you take off-roading seriously, you probably want little less than a top-of-the-line walkie talkie kit.
 If that’s the case, look no further than the Rugged Radios Offroad-VX Off Road Racing Driver & Spotter Kit.
 This kit takes our Best Splurge designation easily, for it’s combination of an excellent accessory kit, numerous handy add-ons, and top-quality handsets.